chayakornwc/SLOCPHP/README.md

-# PHP COUNT  LINE OF CODE
+# PHP COUNT  LINE OF CODE Having fully of bugs